fortify-presales/IWA/README.md

 ### DAST using Fortify on Demand

+Fortify on Demands provides two means of carrying out DAST scanning: traditional DAST and _DAST Automated_.
+In this section we will using _DAST Automated_ as this is more suitable of command and pipeline integration.

-You can invoke a Fortify on Demand dynamic scan using the [FCLI](https://github.com/fortify/fcli) utility.
+You can invoke a Fortify on Demand _DAST Automated_ scan using the [FCLI](https://github.com/fortify/fcli) utility.
 For example:

 ```